chimaze12/Final-Project-Parkeasy/README.md

 ## **How to Run Project**
 To run the project, you first need to ensure you have node 18 and python 3.11 or higher installed on your machine.
 On your terminal, navigate to the Updated-backend directory and create a virtual environment (running `python -m venv venv`).
 Inside the environment, run `pip install -r requirements.txt` to install all the required dependencies for the Django framework.
 After I this installation, run `python manage.py runserver` to start the local server enabled by Django for the web app.
 You should see this page on your browser when you open the provided port address ![server](https://github.com/chimaze12/Final-Project-Parkeasy/blob/master/images-for-readme/Server1.png).
 When you confirm that the server is running fine on your browser as shown in the image above, navigate to the updated-parkeasy-frontend folder on your terminal and run `npm install`, after Which, run  `npm start`.
 Following these processes will launch the app on your default browser showing you the login page as the initial landing page.
-The follwoing are images showing the webapp
+The follwoing are images showing the webapp in working:
 ![Login](https://github.com/chimaze12/Final-Project-Parkeasy/blob/master/images-for-readme/Sample1.png)

+Image of the registration page:

 ![Registration](https://github.com/chimaze12/Final-Project-Parkeasy/blob/master/images-for-readme/sample2.png)

+Image of the homepage without the navigation:
 ![Homepage Without Navigation Route](https://github.com/chimaze12/Final-Project-Parkeasy/blob/master/images-for-readme/homepgage.png)

+With the navigation route:
 ![Homepage With Navigation](https://github.com/chimaze12/Final-Project-Parkeasy/blob/master/images-for-readme/homepage%202.png)